 What is an annual review?

-Education, Health and Care Plans (EHCPs) must be reviewed by the Local Authority as a minimum every 12 months; this is called an Annual Review.
+Education, Health and Care Plans (EHCPs) must be reviewed by the Local Authority at least every 12 months.
+This is called an Annual Review.

-Either the Local Authority or the child or young person's educational setting will arrange this Annual Review meeting.
+• the child or young person's educational setting

-Annual Reviews must focus on the child or young person's progress towards achieving the outcomes specified in the EHCP.
-The review must also consider whether these outcomes and supporting targets remain appropriate.
+• focus on the child or young person's progress towards the outcomes specified in the EHCP

-The SEND Team manages all aspects of the statutory processes related to Education, Health and Care Plans including Annual Reviews.
+The SEND Team manage the statutory processes related to Education, Health and Care Plans.
+This includes Annual Reviews.

-Since September 2020 the Annual Review process has been undertaken using the EHC Hub.
+The Annual Review is undertaken using the EHC Hub.

 Purpose of the Annual Review